 Take the “Checklist a Day” challenge

-Those of us at Team eBird have our own New Year’s Resolutions for 2019.
-In addition to our personal eBirding goals, we’ll remain committed to adding new features to eBird to make your observations, photos, audio recordings, and data even more valuable.
-We will be building new ways for you to choose whether or not a sighting should count on your My eBird lists.
-We will develop better ways to summarize your sightings for day lists or full-fledged Trip Reports.
-We’ll expand the new eBird Science products to cover hundreds of species.
-New features in eBird Mobile will help bring the full power of eBird to your pocket.
-And we’ll continue to revel in the amazing diversity of birds around us and try to highlight the best and most fun aspects of birding to more communities around the world.
+Those of us at Team eBird have our own New Year’s Resolutions for 2020.
+In addition to our personal eBirding goals, we’ll remain committed to adding new features to eBird to make your observations, photos, audio recordings, and data even more valuable—and we’ll continue to revel in the amazing diversity of birds around us and try to highlight the best and most fun aspects of birding to more communities around the world.

-Working together, our birding becomes much more: a chance to share your sightings with others, even across language barriers, and is a way to bolster a global appreciation for birds and the raw data that leads to new science and informs important conservation.
+As a global team of birders, our birding becomes much more: a chance to share your sightings with others, even across language barriers, and is a way to bolster a worldwide appreciation for birds and the raw data that leads to new science and informs important conservation.
 We could not do it without your participation.
 Thank you for all that you do.

 Please excuse us now as we get started on our own resolutions…checklist-a-day, here we come!